Seir Kieran GAA: Victory in Leinster, 1980

-Before a poor attendance of 9,631, Offaly's seismic 3-17 to 5-10 victory was as glorious for the manner in which it was achieved as for the way it overturned the Faithful County's seven previous defeats at this stage.
+Offaly's 3-17 to 5-10 victory was its first after seven previous defeats at this stage.
 Offaly won because, apart from the character that allowed them to shrug off the five Kilkenny goals, they had the fitness to harry the aristocrats mercilessly for the entire seventy minutes, and the skill and economy to convert most of their own scoring chances.
 Kilkenny full forward Matthew Ruth's quicksilver display continued to trouble the Offaly defence even after the introduction of substitute Eugene Coughlan.
 Nonetheless, it was the rattled Kilkenny mentors who rang in the changes at the start of the second half.
 Offaly had gone three points down when they were awarded a penalty, which Pádraig Horan blasted shoulder-high.
 Although Sekhan parried, the talismanic Brendan Bermingham (Lusmagh) pounced to level the match.
 A minute later Horan sent to Johnny Flaherty, who hand-passed to the net.
 Ruth got a goal back as Kilkenny almost pulled off a Houdini act; but Ger Henderson's 80-yard free drifted wide and the underdogs clung on.
 In his Evening Press column the following day, Con Houlihan depicted the post-match scene: